TisLeo/AutoMinecart/README.md

 # AutoMinecart
 A useful Minecraft plugin that spawns a Minecart upon right-clicking a rail and teleports the player into the cart.
 It saves players having to get a minecart, place it, then enter it.

+The plugin was made with the [Paper 1.18 API](https://papermc.io/), and is compatible with Spigot servers from 1.18 onwards.

 **Features**
 - Allows players to right-click on a plain rail and get teleported into an automatically-spawned minecart
 - Add/remove disabled worlds in the `config.yml` file